anr65/main/SQL/README.md

 *For mac or unix based systems only*
 1. Open terminal
-2. Go to the directory you want repo copied in
+2. Go to the directory you want to repo copied in
 3. Clone repo by entering `git clone git@github.com:anr65/main`
 4. Next go you can enter the directory from finder and use files downloaded
 5. You need MySQL version 8.0 and higher to be installed on your computer